 A DARK ERA FOR THE ROMANI PEOPLE

-The Romani people, sometimes called Gypsies, first migrated to Bulgaria during the 9th century from Afghanistan.
+The Romani people first migrated to Bulgaria during the 9th century from Afghanistan.
 Having suffered suspicion and persecution for centuries for their nomadic lifestyle, the Romani eventually settled high in the mountains above rural villages, content to isolate themselves from xenophobia, racism, and violence.
 During World War II, the mountains served as a welcome haven for escaping the horrors of the Holocaust, and during the decades of Soviet occupation, the Romani remained in the mountains.
 Fortunately, much has changed in the mindset of Bulgarians since that dark era of Romani history, however, Amnesty International reports that the poverty rate of Bulgaria’s Romani is still four times higher than the rest of the country’s population.

 Although the herb trade continued to thrive during the Soviet era through the formation of agricultural cooperatives, two generations of Bulgarians had lost the knowledge of age-old, sustainable farming practices.
 Longtime herb merchants like the Bakalski family were eager to go back into business for themselves, live off the land, and reinvigorate the economy using an abundant natural resource.